Co-founded by partners Celine Rattray and Trudie Styler in 2011, Maven Pictures is a motion picture development, production, and financing company.

 Jenny is Maven's Director of Production and Development, and has worked on films including The Kids Are All Right, The Whistleblower, Bernie, Still Alice, Freak Show and American Honey.
 Jenny is always on the lookout for distinctive stories with strong female characters.
 A graduate of Northwestern and Emerson, where she received a 2008 Academy of Motion Picture Arts and Sciences Grant, she is an Athena List winner, an Our Stories Emerging Writer Award winner, a Pushcart Prize nominee, a Sloane Grantee, and her story collection was a finalist for the 2015 St. Lawrence Book Prize.
 Jenny lives in Brooklyn where she is the owner of a turtle, and is a devotee of kettle corn, used books, and VHS.

-David currently serves as Executive Assistant to Celine Rattray.
+David currently serves as the Coordinator of Development and Production.
 Since earning his degree in Political Science from Columbia University, David has proudly joined the Maven team on its banner year - assisting with production on Maven's forthcoming projects, Freak Show and Wildling.
 Before Maven, David began at Cinetic Media, where he participated in awards campaigns for Academy Award Winning films including Ida and CitizenFour.
 David maintains a deep love of all things subversive, including an enduring obsession with the film Independence Day, and his masochistic support of the Philadelphia Eagles.
 David now lives in Brooklyn by way of Ardmore, Pennsylvania.

 Executive Vice President, Production & Operations